[Miyagi Prefecture] The first museum in Japan to feature the human senses: "Sensation Museum"

 This work involves lying down on a platform attached to a giant wheel measuring 3.2 meters in diameter, and by turning the pedals with your hands and feet, the wheels and gears move, allowing you to scribble with chalk

-I have actually tried it myself, and even though it was a simple action like turning the pedals, I couldn't get it to move the way I wanted it to.
+I've actually experienced this myself; despite the simple action of turning the pedals, I couldn't get it to move the way I wanted.

-However, I sensed the creator's passion in that frustration, and before I knew it, I was hooked.
+However, amidst that frustration, I sensed the creator's passion, and before I knew it, I was completely engrossed.

 The greatest attraction of the Sense Museum is that it displays a large number of works that can be enjoyed using all your senses!